 Range Rover PHEV review

 The Range Rover PHEV will go down in history as the first plug-in hybrid from the company.
 However, it’s certainly not the first luxury SUV with this technology.
-The Volvo XC90 T8 Twin Engine and Audi Q7 e-tron do much the same job – and, in some cases, for quite a bit less money.
+The Volvo XC90 T8 does much the same job – and for quite a bit less money.
 The PHEV is powered by the combination of a 2.0-litre petrol engine and an electric motor, which produce a total of 399bhp.
 That’s enough for a 0-62mph time of 6.4 seconds, a claimed 85mpg fuel economy and impressive CO2 emissions of as little as 78g/km.

 Only trouble is, the car’s 2.0-litre four-cylinder engine can be noisy when it kicks in, and it’s not as nice a noise as the V6 and V8 engines you get elsewhere in the range.
 As a result this is not the best Range Rover for longer journeys.
 In fact, this Range Rover is at its best in the urban jungle, where the electric power really comes into its own.
 Not only will it whisk you around the city quickly and with very little apparent effort, it will help to make it remarkably cheap to run.
 Well, cheap for a Range Rover, that is.

 Like all Range Rovers, its strongest suit is its comfort.
-That comes courtesy of its air suspension, which also has neat trick up its sleeve: dropping down to make it much easier for passengers to get in and out, and for luggage to loaded and unloaded.
+That comes courtesy of air suspension, which has neat trick up its sleeve: dropping down to make it easier for passengers to get in and out, and for luggage to be loaded and unloaded.
 Of course, the sheer size of the interior helps, too.
 And, whether you’re in the front or back, you’ll be enjoying one of the most luxurious off-roaders in the business.
 Yes, the boot is a little smaller than in other Range Rovers, to allow room for the hybrid system’s batteries, but it’s still pretty big.

 Vogue SE – which is the best value – upgrades to the more advanced Terrain Response 2 system, as well as adding several extra safety systems, while Autobiography is even more plush.
 The SVAutobiography Dynamic is as luxurious as you'd expect of the flagship Range Rover.